linas/i370-bigfoot/README.md

 and enough interests to indulge.
 But what the heck, how hard can this be?
 Just a little bit more work, and bingo, we're back.

-So: I don't now that I'll do this.
-But if I do, the instructions are below.

 For a related project, somewhat overlapping this, see [PDOS, the Public Domain Operating System](https://pdos.org).

 ## Status
-Version 0.0.3 - September 2024
+Version 0.0.4 - September 2024

-At this time, only binutils (the assembler) and gcc (the compiler) have been revived.
-You can get other parts from the original bigfoot site, if you wish; or you can wait for them to be dusted off and cleaned up, here.
+At this time, binutils (the assembler), gcc (the compiler) and the Linux kernel have been revived.
+You can get glibc and the login shell from the original bigfoot site, if you wish; or you can wait for them to be dusted off and cleaned up, here.

 ## HOWTO
 The easiest way to try the system is to install Docker, build the Docker container provided in the `docker` directory, and then run the container.

 The README in the docker directory explains more.
+It also points to multiple examples, of increasing complexity.

 If you wish to do everything by hand, then just emulate what you find in `docker/i370-bigfoot/Dockerfile`.
 Note that Dockerfiles are kind of like